Margaret Murray was a pioneering Egyptologist, archaeologist, anthropologist, folklorist, and a trailblazing first-wave feminist.

-So how did Margaret Murray go from being the world’s foremost authority on witchcraft to a footnote in its history, and why doesn’t anyone talk about her work anymore?
+So how did Margaret Murray go from being the world’s foremost authority on witchcraft to a footnote in its history?
+And why doesn’t anyone talk about her work anymore?

-Murray believed that witchcraft did exist, and that it was an organized religion—a fertility cult that worshipped a horned god.
+Murray believed that witchcraft did exist.
+And that it was an organized religion—a fertility cult that worshipped a horned god.

-Based almost entirely on witch trial documents from the 16th and 17th century, Murray’s hypothesis was that witchcraft pre-dated Christianity and was eventually absorbed into it, the horned god becoming an avatar for Satan.
+Murray’s hypothesis was that witchcraft pre-dated Christianity and was eventually absorbed into it, the horned god becoming an avatar for Satan

-Murray was the first to use the word ‘coven’ to mean a gathering of witches; she insisted that covens met in groups of 13, writing in detail about ‘sabbaths,’ specific witches’ meetings that involved elaborate rituals (including group sex and the occasional blood sacrifice).
+Murray was the first to use the word ‘coven’ to mean a gathering of witches; she insisted that covens met in groups of thirteen, writing in detail about ‘sabbaths,’

-The book was met with widespread acclaim and some incredulity.
+This was, at the time, revolutionary information. (gap: 4s) The book was met with widespread acclaim and some incredulity.

 For years, she was considered the only authoritative voice on the subject.
+Aldous Huxley was a fan

-Gardner took Murray’s witch-cult theory and used it as a framework on which to hang his other influences— Aleister Crowley’s writings, his own personal occult experiences, Freemasonry—to formulate a contemporary pagan religion.
+Gardner took Murray’s witch-cult theory and used it as a framework on which to hang his other influences— Aleister Crowley’s writings, his own personal occult experiences, Freemasonry— to formulate a contemporary pagan religion.
+We now know it as Wicca.

-India was then a British colony, and career prospects for women like her were few:
+India was then a British colony, and career prospects for women like her were few- Volunteer, charity or mission work.

-Volunteer, charity or mission work.
 Her mother, also named Margaret, had served as a missionary before she was married, traveling the country by herself in a period when it was unusual to do so.
-This would be a formative influence on Murray.

 When she was seven, she and her sister were sent to England to stay with her uncle John, who was a vicar.